syncfusion-content/wpf-docs/wpf/SfChart/Trendlines.md

+#### Linear

-####Linear Trendline is a best-fit straight line that is used with sets of simple linear data.
+Linear Trendline is a best-fit straight line that is used with sets of simple linear data.
 A LinearTrendline shows when something is increasing or decreasing at a steady rate.

 ####Exponential